 a.
-The student and guidance committee chair agree on an appropriate topic
+The student and guidance committee chair agree on an appropriate topic.

 - b.
-The student prepares a research proposal that is submitted to the guidance committee and Music Faculty for approval. - c.
-In the course RDOC9303 Prospectus Development, the student begins the development of a prospectus and determines need for Institutional Review Board (IRB) participation. - d.
-Prior to passing the oral examination, the candidate submits a revised prospectus to the guidance committee for preliminary review. - e.
-If acceptable to the guidance committee, the revised prospectus is sent to the DMA Director who forwards it to the music faculty.
-The prospectus becomes the primary topic of the oral qualifying examination.
+Upon faculty approval of the research question, the student prepares a research proposal that is submitted to the guidance committee for approval. - c.
+Following guidance committee approval, the proposal is sent to ReDoc as a prerequisite for the course RDOC9303: Prospectus Development, where the student begins the process of developing a prospectus and determines the need for Institutional Review Board (IRB) participation. - d.
+Upon successful completion of the Prospectus Development course, which serves only to approve form, the student works closely with his or her committee chair to implement suggestions and corrections. - e.
+Once the committee chair and the DMA Director deem the document ready, the student may apply for the Oral Exam.
+The DMA Director sends the document to the music faculty two weeks before the scheduled exam, which centers on the prospectus.
+(Any areas of deficiency revealed during the Written Comprehensive Exam may be discussed at this time, as well.)
 Recommendations made by the music faculty are not binding, but should be strongly considered.
-The student and guidance committee make the final decision. - f.
-The guidance committee works with the student to finalize the document. - g.
+The student and guidance committee make the final decision.
+Following the successful Oral Exam, the student will receive credit for both the exam (MUOE9100) and the final approval of the prospectus (MUAP9100). - f.
+The guidance committee chair works with the student to finalize the document. - g.
 The candidate completes the dissertation and submits it to the DMA Form and Style Consultant and the guidance committee for evaluation. - h.
 The candidate schedules the oral defense of the dissertation with the guidance committee and successfully defends the dissertation.